-On New Year’s Eve in 2002, I was still unsure how we would be spending the evening.
+On that fateful New Year’s Eve, I was still unsure how we would be spending the evening.
 I never expected that I would be in the waiting room of an ICU.
 To my shock and horror, my two-month-old granddaughter, Shayla, was in a near coma and her prognosis was grim.

 As the situation grew worse and the baby was transferred to the children’s hospital, the numbness and sheer need intensified.
 I felt so very small and powerless.
 I had an overwhelming need to rely on God’s power, strength, healing, and comfort.
 After finally being able to see Shayla hours later, hooked up to a feeding tube, breathing tube, and direct line IVs (about eight tubes in all), my family went back to the waiting room and my daughter and I spent the night there.
 Sleep was almost impossible to find — we only managed a few hours due to sheer exhaustion.

 I found a Bible in the waiting room and opened it to Psalm 91.
 A few months earlier I had written out this psalm as a prayer from myself to God.
 That is one of my favorite ways to pray, knowing that God’s Word is alive, true, and faithful.
 Little did I know how significant that would be to me in the next few days.
 I prayed that psalm over and over, crying out to God to hear me and to protect little baby Shayla.
 I felt like Jacob when he wrestled with God — I could not quit praying.
 I fell asleep with the Bible on my lap, my hand on the page open to Psalm 91, holding onto the Word of God and refusing to let go.
 It was the only thing I could do, my only hope and source of strength.